Brand Hong Kong

 1. Your tax obligations commence when you hire the first employee

-(name, address, identity card or passport number, marital status)
+(name, address, identity card or passport number with place of issue, marital status)

 (b) nature of employment